 - Wondering if paying for a lounge experience is worth the cost?
 It depends.
 Ask yourself, how long is the delay, and how crowded is the airport?
 The price to enter the lounge might seem steep, but remember, food and drinks are included, so it might be worth it.

-- Bring a portable charger for your devices, because ALL of the plugs will be taken.
+- Bring a portable charger for your devices because ALL of the plugs will be taken.

 - Download entertainment in advance.
 WiFi is usually spotty in airports, plus you don’t want to use up all of your device’s juice to download a movie (see the last tip).

-- Some airports now have spas, nail salons, gyms, arcades, sleep pods, shopping, and gourmet dining to you keep entertained.
+- Some airports now have spas, nail salons, gyms, arcades, sleep pods, shopping, and gourmet dining to keep you entertained.
 Let’s hope you’re at one of those airports.

 - Buy travel insurance for compensation for delays, cancellations, and lost bags.
+Without exaggeration, this is the most important tip on this list.

 Consider the Train